By Sharryn Dotson, associate editor

-Before you say I’m a pessimist or anti-nuclear, let me explain.
+Before you say I’m a pessimist or anti-nuclear or have little faith in the industry, just let me explain.
 I am forming my opinion on the current circumstances surrounding the project that would use two Areva-designed European Pressurized Reactors (EPRs).
-The U.S. obviously isn’t the only country dealing with issues surrounding new nuclear power projects, and the UK and France have some doozies they are trying to overcome to get construction started.
+The U.S. obviously isn’t the only country dealing with issues surrounding new nuclear power projects, and the UK has some doozies it is trying to overcome to get the plant up and running.

 Here’s what we know:

-- The project as it stands costs more than the fair market value of owner EDF.
-Construction of the EPRs are expected to cost 23.3 billion euros ($25.6 billion).
-EDF’s value, as of mid-March 2016, is at 22.8 billion euros ($25.2 billion).
+- The project as it stands will cost more than the value of the company that is building it.
+The two EPRs are expected to cost 23.3 billion euros ($25.6 billion).
+EDF’s market value, as of mid-March 2016, is at 22.8 billion euros ($25.2 billion).
 Journalists are notoriously bad at math, but even I can tell you that doesn’t add up.

-- Areva is in financial trouble.
-Not only has the French government, which also owns 85 percent of EDF, bailed it out, but EDF bought Areva’s troubled nuclear reactor unit.
-Will that move stretch the government in the end?
+- Areva is also financially unstable and not only has been bailed out by the French government, which also owns EDF, but EDF bought Areva’s nuclear reactor firm.

-- UK consumers are not happy about paying double the current electricity prices when the plant is operational.
+- UK’s former energy secretary Ed Davey says the project actually would have cost more if he wasn’t involved in talks, but the public is not happy about paying double the electricity prices when the plant is operational.

-The start of operations for Hinkley Point C has been pushed back to 2025, but construction won’t begin until financing is finalized, which EDF claims will happen “in the near future.”
-Again, the project hinges on if more investors can be brought in.
-Looking at all the information surrounding the project, I wouldn’t want to put any of my money into it.
+Everyone in the industry knows it takes lots of time and money to build a nuclear power plant.
+The start of operations for Hinkley Point C has been pushed back to 2025, but construction won’t begin until financing is finalized.
+So, again, the project hinges on if more investors can be brought in.
+Looking at all the press surrounding the project, I wouldn’t want to put any of my money into it.